xavibenjamin/brightlycolored.org/podcasting-equipment.md

 title: Podcasting Equipment List
 exclude_from_search: true
 permalink: /podcasting-equipment/
-excerpt: The Bold Report's podcasting equipment guide.
+excerpt: Brightly Colored's podcasting equipment guide.
 ---

 I’ve composed an equipment list for podcasting.
 There are many like it, but this is mine.

 These are only my recommendations.
 Most of the equipment I’m recommending here, I’ve personally used, and like.
 Whenever I mention length of cables, feel free to go with the length that will be the best for your studio.
 Obviously, you can mix and match most of this equipment with other recommendations you receive.